Arts + Culture Itinerary

 Day One: Charlottetown

-Day Three: Brackley Beach – Cavendish – (Green Gables Shore)
+Day Four Brackley Beach – Cavendish – (Green Gables Shore)

 Day Four: Summerside – Miscouche - Cape Egmont – West Point (North Cape Coastal Drive)

-- To learn more about the Island’s Acadian heritage, tour the Acadian Museum in Miscouche where you can follow the odyssey of Island Acadians from 1720 to present.
-From there, head further west to O’Leary and the PEI Potato Museum and learn all about the humble potato, one of the cornerstones of the Island’s economy for many years.
+To learn more about the Island’s Acadian heritage, tour the Acadian Museum in Miscouche where you can follow the odyssey of Island Acadians from 1720 to present.
+From there, head further west to O’Leary and the Canadian Potato Museum & Antique Farm Machinery Museum and learn all about the humble potato, one of the cornerstones of the Island’s economy for many years.

-- See the Bottle Houses, a longtime family favourite built entirely out of glass bottles.
+See the Bottle Houses – Gardens and Glass Expressions, a longtime family favourite built entirely out of glass bottles.
 Life-size buildings made of 25,000 recycled glass bottles create a colourful symphony of light.
 Don’t forget your camera!